Bob Kennedy: Career as manager, coach and executive

 Following his retirement, he was a scout and farm system director for the Indians, and manager of the Triple-A Salt Lake City Bees.

 During the 1962 season, Kennedy was named to the Cubs' College of Coaches.
 The Cubs had experimented with having a committee of coaches run the team on the field since 1961, as opposed to having a single manager.
 However, after the 1962 season ended with what is still the worst record in franchise history, owner Phil Wrigley named Kennedy as "head coach" for an indefinite period.
 After Kennedy led the 1963 Cubs to their first winning record in 17 years, he began to assert a more traditional managerial authority over the team.
 He served as head coach from 1963 until June 13, 1965, posting a 162–198 record.
 He served as special assistant to Cub general manager John Holland, manager of the Los Angeles Dodgers' Double-A Albuquerque affiliate, and a coach with the Atlanta Braves until 1968.

 In 1968, when the Athletics moved from Kansas City to Oakland, Kennedy was their first manager.
 Oakland finished sixth in a 10-team league with an 82–80 record, a notable improvement from the 62–99 last-place 1967 Athletics.
 It was also the franchise's first winning season since 1952, when the team was still in Philadelphia.
 According to the 1972 book Mustache Gang, authored by Ron Bergman, on the last day of the season Kennedy walked into Charlie Finley's office, expecting an extension.
 Five minutes later, Kennedy had been fired.
 After that, he spent six years (1970–75) as director of player development and director of player personnel of the St. Louis Cardinals, and 1976 as a member of the Seattle Mariners' start-up baseball operations team preparing for the club's 1977 debut in Major League Baseball.

 Kennedy returned to the Cubs to succeed Salty Saltwell as general manager on November 24, 1976.
 His first act was to name Herman Franks as his first and only choice to replace Jim Marshall as manager.
 He resigned from the position and was succeeded by Franks on an interim basis on May 22, 1981.

 Rounding out his baseball career, Kennedy then served as a senior baseball operations executive for the Houston Astros (1982–85) and San Francisco Giants (1986–92), assisting his former Cleveland teammate Al Rosen, then the president or general manager of those teams.

 In a 16-season playing career, Kennedy was a .254 hitter with 63 home runs and 514 RBI in 1,483 games.
 As a manager, he posted a 264–278 record in two-plus seasons.

-Bob Kennedy died in Mesa, Arizona, at age of 84.
+Kennedy died in Mesa, Arizona, aged 84.